RidiculousPower/persistence/README.md

 Store and retrieve Ruby objects without thinking twice about how they are stored.
 Designed for maximum in flexibility and intuitive interface.

+the idea is to make data storage native to ruby to the OO interface that is already present b/c we already have a schema to describe data so why expect it to be declared again for the DB? so persistence focuses not on mapping but instead on describing how you want your object persistence to behave

 # Install #

 Persistence is broken into the core 'persistence' gem and additional adapters.
 Persistence provides the Ruby interface, adapters provide the storage implementation.